hanslindetorp/WebAudioXML/README.md

 ```

 ### XMLstructure
-The following shows the simplest configuration using only one OscillatorNode connected to the Web Audio destina- tion:
+The following shows the simplest configuration using only one OscillatorNode connected to the Web Audio destination:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>